shahnawazkcl/shahnawazkcl/README.md

     👋 I’m a computational biologist cum Bioinformatician and life long learner.
-    👀 I’m interested in Deeplearning and application in Medicine at transcriptional level. and Understanding the stemcells at fundamental level.
+    👀 I’m interested in Deeplearning and application in Medicine at transcriptional level. and Understanding the Cells at fundamental level.
     🌱 I’m currently learning anything that is related to DeepLearning 💞️ I’m looking to collaborate with mathematicians and physicist interested in solving biological questions.
-    📫 How to reach me: email: saalis.uk@gmail.com or shahnawaz.ali@kcl.ac.uk || twitter @shahnawaz_mbd
+    📫 How to reach me: email: saalis.uk@gmail.com or s.ali@crukscotlandinstitute.ac.uk || twitter @shahnawaz_mbd
     ⚡️ Fun fact: I like playing Cricket, football and Chess.

 ### ⚙️ &nbsp;GitHub Analytics